Wondering how to calculate the ROI of an onsite clinic and get your recommendation approved by the CFO?

-Here are three frequently overlooked sources of savings, beyond build-out, start-up and monthly costs, that improve ROI and boost the likelihood of approval by your CFO.
+Here are three frequently overlooked sources of savings, beyond build-out — start-up and monthly costs — that improve your ROI and boost the likelihood of approval by your CFO.

-1. Factor in health plan and stop-loss premium savings
+1) Factor in health plan and stop-loss premium savings

 A clinic model focused on prevention, primary care, and disease management will stabilize and even lower claims for your organization and lower renewal costs.
 Include the savings from reduced stop-loss premiums and deductibles in your onsite clinic ROI analysis.

 Ask if you’re eligible for credit when adding an onsite clinic to your benefit strategy.
 If the answer is yes, add the savings to your ROI calculation.
 If the answer is no, add that question to the RFP the next time you go out for bid.
 You may be pleasantly surprised how many carriers offer it.

-3. Don’t forget savings from improved productivity and presenteeism
+3) Don’t forget savings from improved productivity and presenteeism

 Reduction in absenteeism, and increases in presenteeism and productivity, are significant contributors to onsite clinic ROI for employers in certain industries.